Mecca Travel Insurance Guide

 Documentation Required: Medical reports in Arabic or English, original receipts, police reports for accidents, embassy verification for major claims

-• Keep all medical reports in either Arabic or English, as these are the accepted languages for claims documentation—translations may delay your claim processing
+• Keep all medical reports in Arabic or English; translations are essential for claims.

 Get Covered for Mecca